 The amount of energy offset by your solar production depends on how much energy your home consumes.
 If you’re a Sunnova customer, your installer designed your solar system based on your historical electricity usage and what percentage you wanted to offset based on your budget and available roof space.

-If you have a high utility bill, here are a few things to think about.
+If your average monthly electric bill is high, even with solar panels, here are a few things to think about.

 Have Your Energy Consumption Patterns Changed?

 All too often, homeowners develop a false sense of energy security once a solar system is up and running.
 Maybe you turn the AC down a degree or two, install festive outdoor lighting or run more half-loads of laundry — all justified by your shiny new panels.

 If you received a high utility bill, chances are, you’re consuming more energy than the amount used to design your solar system.
 This can occur during the day or at night.
 Keep in mind that once the sun goes down, your solar panels are no longer producing power.
 Unless you have a solar battery that stores the excess energy your panels produce to be used later, you’ll have to draw electricity from the grid.

 Be mindful of seasonal changes that can impact your energy consumption — from heating a pool to entertaining more guests during the summer months.
 Also consider the following:

 Did you install any new appliances that may be consuming more energy than before?
 You may also have an appliance that consumes more energy because it is not working correctly.
 Also, check to see when you last had your AC unit serviced.

 Are there more people at home to consume energy?
 More people under your roof (such as children in the summer months) can cause your electricity consumption to rise.